hitchdev/examples/README.md

 ```

-# About
+# About the stories

 The tests are all based on
 [this great little to do app](https://github.com/ovinokurov/ToDo)
 built by [Oleg Vinokurov](https://github.com/ovinokurov) which was built
-with a CLI, REST and web interface.
+with a command line, REST and web interface.

-If you'd like to introduce capabilities like these to your project, [contact me now](hitchdev.com/consulting) for a free consultation.